- About Comox Valley

 - Workshops & Events

-Comox Valley International Airport (YQQ) has the longest runway on Vancouver Island (10,000-foot) and is the second largest Airport on Vancouver Island.
-YQQ served over 420k passengers in 2018 from central and northern Vancouver Island with daily direct flights to/from Calgary, Edmonton and Vancouver onboard WestJet, Air Canada, and Pacific Coastal Airlines.
+Comox Valley Airport (YQQ) has the longest runway on Vancouver Island (10,000-foot) and is the second largest Airport on Vancouver Island.
+YQQ served passengers from central and northern Vancouver Island with daily direct flights to/from Calgary, Edmonton and Vancouver onboard WestJet, Air Canada, and Pacific Coastal Airlines.
 Harbour Air provides direct and convenient harbour to harbour service between Comox Harbour and downtown Vancouver.
 Vancouver Island Air also provides charter service from YQQ to the Victoria.

 The Comox Valley is served by Provincial Highway #19A and the Inland Island Highway #19.
 The completion of the new highway has dramatically changed the economies of Island communities, making them more competitive and reducing both the time and costs of transportation.
 Most major freight companies are well represented in the Valley and two Valley-based fright companies offer services to Island points as well as the mainland.